Freight logistics professionals can learn something from Match.com - the dating service that links you with complimentary partners.

 Confectionery pool distribution

-Pool distribution services work for final mile delivery and at origin.
+An alternative to LTL, pool distribution services work for final mile delivery and at origin.
 At origin, 3PLs or carriers managing long-haul TL moves establish a regional consolidation center where companies ship finished goods.
 These goods are ready for distribution to other regions of the country.
 The 3PL then works with multiple shippers of temperature-controlled freight to fill freight capacity for the long-haul moves.

 The candy industry is a great example of where freight handling and temperature requirements are very similar across manufacturers.
 This similarity makes these products ideal for pool distribution services.